Meet our gerontology instructor, learn more about the topics and skills covered in the course, and see who the training is geared toward.

 (Asynchronous)

-Instructor Supported courses come with the support of a dedicated Instructor but do not follow a set class schedule.
+Instructor-supported courses come with the support of a dedicated instructor but do not follow a set class schedule.
 Students work at their own pace to complete the course within a set time period.
-The Instructor may offer pre-recorded lectures that are available for students to review or monthly check-in sessions that students can participate in via phone or video.
+The instructor may offer pre-recorded lectures that are available for students to review or check-in sessions that students can participate in via video conferencing

 Instructors